-For many people, exercising strenuously on a full stomach can lead to reflux, hiccups, nausea and vomiting, said Dr. Daniel Vigil, associate clinical professor of family medicine and orthopaedic surgery at the David Geffen School of Medicine at the University of California, Los Angeles.
+For many people, exercising strenuously on a full stomach can lead to reflux, hiccups, nausea and vomiting, said Dr. Daniel Vigil, associate clinical professor of family medicine and orthopedic surgery at the David Geffen School of Medicine at the University of California, Los Angeles.
 But there are some people who can eat a big meal and experience no issues when they exercise afterward, Vigil said.

 Research, on the other hand, shows that eating before exercising is not ideal.
 The best time to work out, Vigil said, is before you eat.
 A post-exercise nutrition program helps recovery and minimizes muscle damage, Virgil said.
 Plus, a study published in The American Journal of Physiology found that men who exercised without eating beforehand burned more fat.

 However, if your schedule demands you eat first, Vigil suggested waiting an hour or two after your meal before exercising.
 That will allow the stomach to empty out.

 Of course, that rule changes if you’ve overeaten.

 “If you’re going to sit down to a Denny’s Grand Slam Breakfast, it’s going to be in your stomach for a lot longer,” said Leslie Bonci, a registered dietitian and owner of Active Eating Advice, a nutrition consulting company in Pittsburgh.
 “My general rule of thumb for my athletes is to wait an hour before exercising.
 And you want to keep the amount of food to about the size of your fist, not the size of a football.”

 Bonci suggested tailoring what you eat to the kind of exercise you’ll be performing.
 So, if you’re going to be running, drink about 20 ounces of liquid an hour beforehand, she said.
 And eat something small and carbohydrate-based, such as a granola bar, a banana or some dry cereal.

 If you’ll be doing hot yoga, “you don’t want to start dehydrated,” Bonci said.
 “It’s not so energy expending as running, so you could do 8 ounces of juice and 12 ounces of water,” she said.